By Kenneth Westby

 Footnotes by ESN:

 1 Kenneth Westby became interested in Herbert Armstrong’s Radio Church of God (later known as Worldwide Church of God) in the late 1950s.
 He was baptized in early 1959, attended Ambassador College that same year; later ordained as a WCG pastor and then appointed as a district superintendent in 1968.
 Around 1972 he was appointed as one of eight directors over most of the east coast.
 He left the Worldwide Church of God in 1974 and formed the Associated Churches of God.
-His association, while holding to many of HWA’s dogma, is not known to have an authoritarian, abusive hierarchy.
+Update: Kenneth Westby died December 8, 2016.

 2 This is still prevalent today.
 If a former member happens to criticize something about the WCG, its past, or even Herbert Armstrong, they are quickly labeled, “unforgiving,” “lacking love,” “bitter,” “not wanting to be in unity,” “don’t have your facts straight,” etc. It is simply a tactic used to cause the person to feel guilty, or confused.

 3 Jack Kessler’s 1981 Letter to Worldwide Church of God Board of Directors goes more into detail concerning this.